Modular sheaves on hyperk\"ahler varieties: Introduction

 Below is our key definition. \begin{dfn} Let $X$ be a HK manifold of dimension $2n$, and let $q_X$ be its Beauville-Bogomolov-Fuiki (BBF) bilinear symmetric form.
 A torsion free sheaf $\cF$ on $X$ is \emph{modular} if there exists $d(\cF)\in\QQ$ such that

 for all $\alpha\in H^2(X)$. \end{dfn} \begin{rmk} Let $X$ be a HK variety of dimension $2n$.
 Let $D(X)\subset H(X)$ be the image of the map $\Sym H^2(X)\to H(X)$ defined by cup-product.
 Let $D^i(X):=D(X)\cap H^i(X)$.
 The pairing $D^i(X)\times D^{4n-i}(X)\to\CC$ defined by intersection product is non degenerate~\cite{verbcohk,bogcohk,rhag}, hence there is a splitting $H(X)= D(X)\oplus D(X)^{\bot}$, where orthogonality is with respect to the intersection pairing.
 Now let $\cF$ be a torsion free sheaf on $X$.
 Then $\cF$ is modular if and only if the orthogonal projection of $\Delta(\cF)$ onto $D^4(X)$ is a multiple of the class $q_X^{\vee}$ dual to $q_X$.
-In particular $\cF$ is modular if $\Delta(\cF)$ is a multiple of $c_2(X)$. \end{rmk} \begin{rmk} Let $X$ be a HK of Type $K3^{[2]}$.
+Moreover if $\Delta(\cF)$ is a multiple of $c_2(X)$ then $\cF$ is modular by Fujiki's formula, see Remark 4.12 in~\cite{fujiki}. \end{rmk} \begin{rmk} Let $X$ be a HK of Type $K3^{[2]}$.
 Then $H(X)= D(X)$ (notation as in Remark~\ref{semphodge}).
 It follows that a vector bundle $\cF$ on $X$ is modular if and only if $\Delta(\cF)$ is a multiple of $c_2(X)$.
-It follows~\cite{verbhyper} that if $\cF$ is a modular vector bundle, slope-stable for a polarization $h$, then $\End_0(\cF)$ is hyperholomorphic on $(X,h)$, where $\End_0(\cF)$ is the vector bundle of traceless endomorphisms of $\cE$.
+It follows~\cite{verbhyper} that if $\cF$ is a modular vector bundle, slope-stable for a polarization $h$, then $End^0(\cF)$ is hyperholomorphic on $(X,h)$, where $End^0(\cF)$ is the vector bundle of traceless endomorphisms of $\cE$.
 More generally, on an arbitrary HK polarized variety $(X,h)$ there should be a relation between the property of being modular and that of being hyperholomorphic. \end{rmk}